HenryZhao88/ScanProof/README.md

 something it has never seen and it doesn't get quieter — it just picks a side.
 There's no output slot that means *"I don't recognise this."*

-So our model, fine-tuned on pediatric chest films from one hospital, reports 86.0% mean confidence on adult films from a different one.
+So my model, fine-tuned on pediatric chest films from one hospital, reports 86.0% mean confidence on adult films from a different one.
 On breast ultrasound it reports 95.8%.
 Higher on the ultrasound than on the chest X-rays.
 It has no way to tell you it's out of its depth, because nothing in the architecture can represent that.